jeffreysbrother/generator-tcg/README.md

 Still need:

-* all newly-generated files still need to be renamed with the new namespace.
 * check if namespaced dir already exists, check which subfolders already exist and create the appropriate one (numerically speaking)
 * rename .jsrc to .js?
 But sometimes both files exist!
   * if .jsrc and .js exist OR if only .js exists, do nothing.